Timeline of recent events in Northeast Asia shows major increase in threats between Pyongyang and its adversaries.

 Kerry’s visit came as both South Korea and Washington continued joint military exercises that North Korea says are intended to pave the way for an attack against it, Al Jazeera’s Marga Ortigas reported from Seoul.

 “It’s precisely because these joint military exercises continued that North Korea amped up its angry rhetoric.
 They [North Koreans] have been saying that this is just a ruse to try to plan an invasion of North Korea,” she said.

-North Korea carried out its third nuclear test in February, prompting a fresh UN Security Council sanctions resolution against the impoverished state led by Kim Jong-un, the 30-year-old grandson of its founder.
+North Korea carried out its third nuclear test in February, prompting fresh UN Security Council sanctions resolution against the impoverished and reclusive state.

-Earlier, Barack Obama, the US president, on Thursday called on North Korea to end its “belligerent approach”.
+Barack Obama, the US president, has also weighed in, calling on North Korea to end its “belligerent approach”.

 Pentagon spokesman George Little said “it would be inaccurate to suggest that the North Korean regime has fully tested, developed, or demonstrated the kinds of nuclear capabilities referenced in” the intelligence report.

 The statement came after a legislator read out the findings of a Defence Intelligence Agency (DIA) report at a congressional hearing earlier on Thursday that appeared to signal a shift in Washington’s view of North Korea’s nuclear